Out of Control: Reducing Probabilistic Models by Control-State Elimination: PCFP Reduction

 \subsubsection{Location Elimination}

 We say that location $l \in \Loc$ has a \emph{self-loop} if there exists a transition $l \xrightarrow{\guard\to p: \update} l$.
 In analogy to state elimination in Markov chains, we can directly remove any location \emph{without self-loops} by applying the elimination rule to its ingoing transitions.
-However, the case $l_1 = l_2$ in Fig.~\ref{fig:trans_elim} needs to be handled with some care as eliminating $l \xrightarrow{\guard\to p_1: \update_1} l_1$ actually \emph{creates two new} ingoing transitions to $l_1 = l_2$.
-Nonetheless, even for general PCFPs, the following holds:
+However, the case $l_1 = l_2$ in \Cref{fig:trans_elim} needs to be examined carefully as eliminating $l \xrightarrow{\guard\to p_1: \update_1} l_1$ actually \emph{creates two new} ingoing transitions to $l_1 = l_2$.
+Termination of the algorithm is thus not immediately obvious.
+Nonetheless, even for general (non-binary) PCFPs, the following holds: